 About Paul Mugambi

-Paul Mugambi hails from a humble background.
+Mugambi Paul hails from a humble background.
 He studied at Saint Lucy’s School for the Blind.
 Mugambi had slight problems with his eye sight.
 Later on, he joined S.A High school Thika in 1997.
-He lost his eyesight in October 27th 1997,a Monday 4 37 p.m.
+He lost his eyesight in October 27th 1997,a Monday 4 37 p.m when his eyes were boxed and got wrong medication.
 However, he did not lose his vision of life.
 It was a difficult moment in his life.

 He has overcome many odds since he was young and continues to be a strong advocate for Disability rights as a profession.
 In the first year, he was nominated to the legal and constitution affairs of Kenyatta University and later on elected as the first student leader with disability under the new dispensation.
 At the university he was the Best Special Needs Education student and awarded during the first ever academic week.
 He founded sports for persons with disabilities at the university level.
 This is a great legacy since persons with disabilities were not being involved in any sport.
 During his time in campus, he became a columnist with the Kenyatta University newsletter.
 On a sunny day at the university cultural festivals, Mugambi started his music career.